Creating a community where anyone – of any age and skill level – can express themselves wholly through music.

 Amanda Elizabeth Testa-Oerth is a graduate from the Benjamin T. Rome School of Music program located at the Catholic University of America.
 There she studied voice, piano, and music education.
 After receiving her BM in 2013, Amanda performed and started teaching at private studios.
 Some of her favorite performince credits include Ado Annie in Oklahoma, Gertrude in Seussical, Winnifred in Once Upon a Mattress, Second Spirit in Die Zauberflöte, and Chérubin in Chérubin.
 Despite loving to perform, Amanda’s true calling has been teaching.
 Opening the Music Room when she moved to MA in 2015, Amanda has worked for years to share her love of music, to build relationships, and to create a safe and supportive environment for individuals to work on their skills.
 Amanda has continued to enhance her teaching and performance skills by attending pedagogy and musical style workshops and intensives through schools such as Boston Conservatory and Shenandoah Conservatory to better understand her instruments and serve her studio families.

-VOICE, PIANO, GUITAR, UKULELE
+ASSISTANT DIRECTOR, VOICE, PIANO, GUITAR & UKULELE

 CATIANA ROSARIO BICALHO

-VOICE
+VOICE & PIANO

 VIOLIN